platonai/PulsarRPA/README.md

             .map { updateInGraphMapper(it) }
             .map { updateInGraphReducer(it) }

-Notice: the Web graph is updated both inward and outward, score filters can be applied to decide the importance of Web pages.
+Note: the Web graph is updated both inward and outward, score filters can be applied to decide the importance of Web pages.
 Score filters may differs for different crawl tasks.

 HBase is the primary choice as the storage, and any storage supported by Apache Gora will be fine.